 My version contains a few modifications to the rolls Mom used to make.
-For one, I eliminated the rice noodles, since the rice paper used to wrap the summer roll in is essentially the same thing.
-Besides, the updated version has less carb!
+For one, I eliminated the rice noodles since the rice paper used to wrap the summer roll in is essentially the same thing.
+Besides, the updated version has fewer carbs!

 And don’t forget, omitting the rice noodles not only reduces the starch content, it also saves a step!